This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

-The second leg to Ella for me sadly had two issues going for it.
-The first being the clouds and mist pretty much hiding much of the landscape for the journey.
-The second being the six armed police escorting someone in our carriage which was shut, so the toilet/door area become a very comfy home for a very amused bunch of us as we made the final leg on to Ella – hopefully, your Kandy to Ella journey comes with better luck!
+For me, the second leg to Ella, sadly, had two issues going for it.
+The first is the clouds and mist, pretty much hiding much of the landscape for the journey.
+The second was the six armed police escorting someone in our carriage, which was shut, so the toilet/door area became a very comfy home for a very amused bunch of us as we made the final leg on to Ella – hopefully, your Kandy to Ella journey comes with better luck!

 Booking Kandy to Ella Train Tickets

 Unreserved tickets can just be got on the day, but get there early to ensure there is still one available for you.
-Like I said above, 2nd class unreserved was pleasant but 3rd class looked much harder to enjoy the views from.
-Don’t panic if you go a few days ahead to buy tickets and are told the train is full, they just mean advance tickets have sold out but will go on sale again the day of departure.
+As I said above, 2nd class unreservedly was pleasant, but 3rd class looked much harder to enjoy the views from.
+Don’t panic if you go a few days ahead to buy tickets and are told the train is full; they just mean advance tickets have sold out but will go on sale again on the day of departure.

 Kandy to Ella Train costs